 CoSN and Data Quality Campaign led a coalition of national stakeholders in determining a set of fundamental beliefs for using and protecting student data to guide the work of the education community.
 A school district handles large amounts of personal and private student information on a daily basis.
 It is crucial to take all possible precautions in ensuring the safety of this information.
-The information in this section closely aligns to the Gear 5 - Data and Privacy section of the Wisconsin Digital Learning Plan.
+The information in this section closely aligns to the Gear 5 - Data and Privacy section of the Wisconsin Digital Learning Plan and our main DPI Data Privacy resource page for schools.
 We also draw a close correlation to the Student Services/Prevention and Wellness Team's (SSPW) Safe Schools Initiative and their Comprehensive Approach to Bullying Prevention resources.
 Data Privacy and security are foundational elements of digital learning and districts need to ensure sound data privacy and security policies, procedures, and practices are in place at the district, school, classroom, and student levels.

 How to Best Use Student Data